Homeopathy Do’s and Dont’s

-- In some cases, there are specific restriction of certain food/environmental items, which shall be told by your treating physician.
+- In some cases, there are specific restriction of certain food/environmental items, which are clearly told by the treating physician.

-- Strong smelling food items must be avoided before or after taking homeopathic medicine.
+- Strong smelling food items must be avoided immediately before or after taking homeopathic medicine.

-- One may take Tea, Coffee, etc. (in less-moderate quantity), if not asked by treating physician to restrict.
+- One may take Tea, Coffee, etc. (in less to moderate quantity), if not specifically restricted by the treating physician.